vlstill/presentations/concur_a2015/pres.md

     verification tool
     *   both for usability of results and readability of counterexamples

-*   but optimizations can help verifier to run faster, with less memory
+*   but some optimizations can help verifier to run faster, with less memory

 . . .